ChenDahan13/IntroSafeProg---scanf-attack/README.md

+# Attacking scanf()
-Attacking scanf() function in the following code (secret.c) to steal the password the user entered and send it to remote server.
+In this task, scanf() function was attacked in the following code (secret.c) to steal the password the user entered and send it to remote server.